unitreerobotics/unitree_ros2/README.md

                             <NetworkInterface name="enp3s0" priority="default" multicast="default" />
                         </Interfaces></General></Domain></CycloneDDS>'
 ```
-where "enp3s0" is the network interface name of unitree robot connected.
+where "enp3s0" is the network interface name the unitree robotis using.
 Modify it to the corresponding network interface according to the actual situation.

-Source the environment to setup the ROS2 support of Unitree robot:
+Source the environment to setup ROS2 support of the Unitree robot:
 ```bash
 source ~/unitree_ros2/setup.sh
 ```
-If you don't want to source the bash script every time when a new terminal opens, you can write the content of bash script into ~/.bashrc, but attention should be paid when there are multiple ROS environments coexisting in the system.
+If you don't want to source the bash script every time when a new terminal opens, you can write the content of bash script into `~/.bashrc`, but attention should be paid when there are multiple ROS environments coexisting in the system.

 If your computer is not connected to the robot but you still want to use Unitree ROS2 for simulation and other functions, you can use the local loopback "lo" as the network interface.
 ```bash